rkiel/npm-power-config/README.md

 }
 ```

-Finally, you can not only limit the scope to just one environment but also flatten the output by removing the environment namespace.
+Finally, the third output structure not only limits the scope to just one environment but also flattens the output using `-f` and removes the environment namespace.

 `npm run power-config -- -x examples/json/environments3.example.json -e test -f`